 One of the standout features is the ability to teach a hybrid class.
 Imagine teaching students in the room while simultaneously streaming the lesson live to remote learners.
 It’s the best of both worlds!
 The interactive projector allows for seamless integration between physical and digital learning environments.

-• Smooth Collaboration:
+• Smooth Digital Collaboration:

 Collaboration has never been easier.
 Students can work on shared projects in real-time, no matter where they are.
 Whether it’s a group presentation or a brainstorming session, digital collaboration in the classroom brings people together in ways the traditional classroom never could.
 Forget the physical barriers; we’re now working in the cloud.